 During the course of this research the following issues have been central

-At present our capabilities are based on the Gadolinia radiochemistry laboratory, including the MGC 20 cyclotron (k=21, multiparticle, max proton beam intensity 10 microamperes, extensive automated targetry), the Gadolinia ”hot-laboratory” with six hot-cells for radiotracer production and research, the hot-cells are equipped with various automated synthesis devices for 11C-methylation as well as 18F nucleophilic, electrophilic and fluoromethylation devices.
+In the Gadolinia radiochemistry laboratory, six hot-cells are available for radiotracer production and pre-clinical research.
+These hot-cells are equipped with various automated synthesis devices for 11C-methylation as well as 18F nucleophilic, electrophilic and fluoromethylation devices.
 Adequate analytical instrumentation is also available.
-Furthermore radiochemistry makes extensive use of the MediCity Preclinical imaging laboratory for evaluation and studies of radiotracers.
+The MGC-20 cyclotron (k=21, multiparticle, max proton beam intensity 10 microamperes), the Gadolinia ”hot-laboratory”, provides this laboratory with the required radio-isotopes.
+Furthermore the MediCity Preclinical imaging laboratory is available for evaluation and studies of radiotracers.

 Education in radiochemistry on an academic level started in 2004 at the University of Turku with establishment of a Chair in Radiochemistry.